bnagasahitya/OpenAIChatbot/README.md

 * Start the local server ``npm run dev``

 *That will open the project on your default browser: http://127.0.0.1:5173/.
 You can now chat with the AI from your browser*

+Here we used text-davinci-003 model for chat completion and text-embedding-ada-002 for chat completion